erszcz/msc-thesis/dfly-multiboot.md

 from the parent FreeBSD.
 Just to name a few features which stand out:

-- DragonFly BSD tries to scale linearly on modern multicore CPUs by multiplicating certain subsystems and data structures (e.g. the scheduler, memory allocator, ...) onto all cores and using lockless algorithms where possible, what allows for mostly asynchronous operation of all cores,
+- DragonFly BSD tries to scale linearly on modern multi-core CPUs by multiplication of certain subsystems and data structures (e.g. the scheduler, memory allocator, ...) onto all cores and using non-blocking algorithms where possible, what allows for mostly asynchronous operation of all cores,